Virginia Tech®home

 • Degree/certificate designation changes

-For more information see the following websites for detailed information and to connect with team members in the Office of the Executive Vice Provost
+For more information see the following websites for detailed information and to connect with team members in the Office of the Executive Vice Provost.

-Program Development
+Program Development and Market Research

-For inquiries about market research for existing and new academic program development, email Nick Stone, Director of National Capital Region Operations, and Catherine Amelink, Associate Vice Provost.
+For inquiries about market research for existing and new academic program development, email Catherine Amelink, Associate Vice Provost in the Office of the Executive Vice Provost.

 Develop, Redesign, Innovate, Vitalize, and Enhance (DRIVE) grants fund the development or redesign of flexible and online learning experiences for Virginia Tech students in undergraduate and graduate programs.